kallaballa/Poppy/README.md

 and it will be removed in the near future.
-The key point limit (--maxkey) is useful for large images with lots of features which could easily yield two many keypoints for a particular machine. e.g. embedded systems.
+The key point limit (--maxkey) is useful for large images with lots of features which could easily yield too many keypoints for a particular machine. e.g. embedded systems.
 Please note that the feature extractor generates a larger number of key points than defined by this limit and only decides to retain that number